-Busman’s Holiday will release a new EP entitled Popular Cycles on October 14th via Joyful Noise.
+Busman’s Holiday will release their new EP Popular Cycles on October 14th via Joyful Noise.

 It seems like a great time in the rock n roll world to discover some truly gifted and talented young ladies rocking their craft.
 Hell Lucy Dacus and Basia Bulat were easily my two favorite acts from ACL this weekend and now I’ve got this new jam from Julia Jacklin waiting for me on Monday morning.
 The track begins as a slower ballad which then builds into a swoon worthy, melodic, blues themes ballad.
 I believe she will be a household name before too long.

 Don’t Let the Kids Win is due out on October 7th via Polyvinyl.